HussX/piplay/README.md

 ## Contributions and Maintenance

 - I do not have a plan to actively maintain this project unless I run across active needs, but I am open to recommended changes.
 Feel free to fork and modify it as needed.
-- This project was created to replace `displaycams` and enable running up-to-date OSes on newer Raspberry Pis.
+- This project was created to replace my use of `displaycams` and enable running up-to-date OSes on newer Raspberry Pis.
 After extensive searches, I found no other developed tools that worked well, so I am sharing this solution.
+Developed as a joint effort between myself and some AI assistance.